 There are two major safety organizations that test road cars and publish scores.
 They are the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
 NHTSA scores vehicles out of five stars, while the IIHS scores on a scale of Poor, Marginal, Acceptable, and Good.
 Additionally, the IIHS offers “Top Safety Pick” recommendations, as well as “Top Safety Pick +” for vehicles with advanced crash avoidance and mitigation features.

-NHTSA Crash Test Data
+NHTSA Crash Test Data: Tied for the Best

 |Minivan||NHTSA Overall Rating|

 |Honda Odyssey||5/5 Stars|

 As expected, the newest van in the segment earns a perfect Five Star overall rating.
 Drilling down further, the Pacifica earns Five Stars for frontal crash and side crash testing.
 And earned a respectable Four Stars in rollover testing.

 IIHS Testing Awards: Tied for the Best, Too

 |Chrysler Pacifica||Top Safety Pick+|